 This section allows you to write a detailed description that could not be mentioned in the Question / Challenge statement.
 This can have information about the campaign's mission, goal, context, and evaluation criteria.

 This section allows you to write down your set of rules for the campaign.
 Only after agreeing to the Terms of Service will the members be able to view and participate in the campaign.

-The idea submission tool consists of three sections one being the Idea Submission Form preview, Idea Submission Elements and Custom Field Elements.
-This is a gist of all the elements that goes into the form while submitting an idea.
+The idea submission tool consists of three sections one being the Idea Submission Form preview, Idea Submission Elements, and Custom Field Elements.
+This is a gist of all the elements that go into the form while submitting an idea.
 We have developed this tool in a very easy drag and drop manner for your convenience and fast amendments in the campaign in terms of these elements.
-This gives a feasibility to arrange all the questions on the form as per your requirement by simply dragging and rearranging it to the order you would want it to appear.
+This gives the feasibility to arrange all the questions on the form as per your requirement by simply dragging and rearranging it to the order you would want it to appear.

 This is a preview of the form after setting up all the elements for the particular campaign.
-All the elements which has been set as Required in the Idea Submission settings will appear in the preview and will not have the “Remove” link.
+All the elements which have been set as Required in the Idea Submission settings will appear in the preview and will not have the Remove link.

-These are the elements which the admin can add in the submission form by simply drag and drop in the submission form preview section.
-So the elements you could add is Submit Idea on Behalf of, Add Co-submitters, Tags and Attach an image or supporting document.
+These are the elements that the admin can add in the submission form by simply drag and drop in the submission form preview section.
+So the elements you could add is Submit Idea on Behalf of, Add Co-submitters, Tags, Attach an image or supporting document, and Add Links.

 a.
 Campaign Owner:

-The assigned campaign owner will be face of the campaign bearing his name on all the campaign invite and campaign summary.
-However they would not able to edit or manage the campaign unless they are also an administrator in the community.
+The assigned campaign owner will be the face of the campaign bearing his name on all the campaign invite and campaign summary.
+However, they would not able to edit or manage the campaign unless they are also an administrator in the community.

 b.
 Campaign Moderator:

 As the word clearly states moderation of the campaign can be assigned to 'Campaign Moderators' who would be responsible for moderating all ideas within this campaign.